NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 ### Dataset 2
 The 18,000+ Reddit Comments About Opioids set from Kaggle (https://www.kaggle.com/amalinow/18000-reddit-comments-about-opioids)was exaimined.
 It also presented issues with noise and dirt.
 The comments were very private and seemed to be off-topic.
 Some were about general pain.

-Outcome: Two comments were run throgh the model to test ofr valdity.

 Future considerations: Much like Twitter, a plan to best clean the data would need to be devised and tested.

 ### Dataset 4